underworlds-robot/underworlds/README.md

 install python-zmq`).

-`pyassimp`, `python-OpenGL` and `pygame` are also necessary to use the 3D mesh loader and the 3D scene viewer.
+`pyassimp`, `python-OpenGL` and `pygame` are also necessary to use the 3D mesh loader and the 3D scene viewer (`apt-get install python-pyassimp python-opengl python-pygame`).

 Then: